liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/06-copying-moving-entities/01-copying-folders.markdown

 Keep in mind that you can change any of these values to suit your copy operation.
-For example, if your copy takes place in a repository other than the default site repository, you would specify that repository's ID in place of the group ID.
+For example, if your copy takes place in a repository other than the default Site repository, you would specify that repository's ID in place of the group ID.
 You could also specify a different destination folder, and/or change the new folder's name and/or description.